paulwexler/opinions/on_coding/README.md

   What is the desired outcome?
   What is the input?
   Use the appropriate terms from the domain at hand unambiguously.
+  Choose names carefully and use them consistently;
+  let them keep pace with your understanding as your knowledge of the domain grows.
   Avoid aliases and synonyms.
   Be rigorous.